top of page

 Natural Forest Regeneration

 Planting trees is not the only way to restore our forests.
 To truly revive our ecosystems, we also need to support nature in regenerating itself.
-Below is some information on how you can help woodlands regrow naturally, complementing tree planting with methods that let nature lead the way.

 Protect the Forest from Fire!